Vintage Fashion Hub: why eBay's new sustainable hub will make vintage shopping a lot easier

 Happy (second-hand) shopping!

-After graduating from both the University of the Creative Arts and The Fashion Retail Academy with first-class honours she dipped her toes into the world of television styling working on This Old Thing, hosted by Dawn O’Porter and Channel 4’s live tv show series Gok Live: Stripping for Summer.
+A first-class graduate of both the University for the Creative Arts and the Fashion Retail Academy, Becky began her career in television styling, working on This Old Thing with Dawn O’Porter and Channel 4’s Gok Live: Stripping for Summer.